-There’s a growing expectation amongst the graduates of this country that having a university degree entitles them to a job of their choosing.
+There’s a growing expectation amongst Kenyan graduates that having a university degree entitles them to a job of their choosing.
 When they get a chance to show who they are at an interview, they behave as if they know better than the vastly more experienced interview panel.
 It doesn’t work like that.
 And we’re now fighting back.

 Businesses used to be heavily dependent on their human capital’s knowledge to grow further and faster and make societal impact.
 With ease of access to the internet, people with knowledge are redundant.
 People who can teach themselves how to use knowledge to solve problems are in demand.